 ENG 448 ADVANCED CREATIVE WRITING INTENSIVE / 3 credits

-This course provides an intensive writing seminar, including final project, for advanced students in poetry, fiction, creative nonfiction, playwriting, or screenwriting.
-Prerequisite: One of the following (must be in the same genre as the advanced course): ENG 360 (for poetry), ENG 361 (for fiction), ENG 363 (for creative nonfiction), THE 340 (for playwriting or screenwriting), or consent of the Writer-in-Residence.
+An intensive writing seminar, including a final project, for advanced students in poetry, fiction, creative nonfiction, playwriting, or screenwriting.
+Prerequisite: One of the following (must be in the same genre as the advanced course): ENG 360 (for poetry), ENG 361 (for fiction), ENG 363 (for creative nonfiction), THE 340 (for playwriting or screenwriting), or consent of the writer-in-residence.

 ENG 450 INDEPENDENT STUDY / 1-4 credits